Robert Hilferty: Career

 In 1992, Hilferty obtained partial funding for Babbitt: Portrait of a Serial Composer, a documentary about composer Milton Babbitt with whom Hilferty had become acquainted during his years at Princeton.
 In 1993, Hilferty shot footage of Babbitt and conducted interviews with some of Babbitt's former students, including composer Stephen Sondheim, but did not complete the film.
 It was gently edited in 2010 by another former Babbitt student Laura Karpman, and presented on NPR online upon Babbitt's death in January 2011.
 Hilferty also served as cinematographer for the 1996 documentary I Was a Jewish Sex Worker.

 From the mid-1990s until his death, Hilferty worked as a journalist for publications such as Artforum, Bloomberg News, Gramophone, New York Magazine, The New York Times, Opera News, Playbill, Stagebill and The Village Voice, writing about acting, architecture, classical music, fashion and gardening.
 While working for Bloomberg TV, he conducted on-camera interviews with Marisa Tomei, Mickey Rourke, Philip Roth, Renée Fleming, William Gibson and others.

 Personal life

-Hilferty was born on December 14, 1959 in Teaneck and was raised in Weehawken, New Jersey.
-He attended Regis High School (New York City) He majored in music at Princeton University, graduating in 1982.
+Hilferty was born on December 14, 1959, in Teaneck and was raised in Weehawken, New Jersey.
+He attended Regis High School He majored in music at Princeton University, graduating in 1982.

 Hilferty was a resident of New York City's East Village neighborhood for most of his adult life.

 His companion in the early 1980s was film scholar Tom Hopkins who died of AIDS in 1985.
 His companion in 1988 was AIDS activist and writer Peter Staley who commented that although Robert was HIV-negative, "he helped me live and love without stigma."
 Hilferty's partner from 1995 until his death was costume designer Fabio Toblini.

 Hilferty committed suicide on July 24, 2009, following complications from a concussion in March 2009.